mswartz/meteor-embedly/README.md

 I wasn't sure how to write tests for this without baking in an API key.
 Suggestions?

 ### Thanks
-To Jeff Vlahos (@jvlahos) for writing the original Embedly API calls that I swiped form his Courier project.
+To Jeff Vlahos (@jvlahos) for writing the original Embedly API calls that I swiped from his Courier project.